ericamarroquin/whiteboard/nov12.md

 - End condition will check index against length of string
 - If statement to change from space to %20
 - Return recursively with i + 1

+## Question #2: Array Deduping

+Write an algorithm that removes duplicates from an array.
+Do not use a function like filter() to solve this.
+Once you have solved the problem, demonstrate how it can be solved with filter().
+Solve the problem with and without recursion.

+### Example

+**Input**: [7, 9, "hi", 12, "hi" 7, 53]

+**Output**: [7, 9, "hi", 12, 53]

+### Initial Thoughts

+- Create new array
+- Loop through old array
+- If value in old array is not found in new array, push to new array
+- Return new array

+- Could also create two nested for loops
+- Loop through old array twice, one holding place and other checking for duplicates

+- Recursively ...
+- Loop through length of array
+- End condition checks length of string
+- Push to .. array .. outside ?
+No, that's bad.
+- Will attempt later